 \section{Introduction}

 Quantum field theory in curved spacetime is of interest from both the purely theoretical and phenomenological points of view.
-Its connection with the cosmology of the very early Universe becomes especially important due to the explosive growth of observational data.
-Scalar fields might play a central role during the inflationary (quasi-)de Sitter stage of the evolution of the Universe, whereas their quantum fluctuations might be responsible for the observable large-scale structure formation.
+Its connection with the cosmology of the very early universe becomes especially important due to the explosive growth of observational data.
+Scalar fields might play a central role during the inflationary (quasi-)de Sitter stage of the evolution of the universe, whereas their quantum fluctuations might be responsible for the observable large-scale structure formation.
 Therefore, even a relatively simple example of the quantum scalar field on the de Sitter background is already very instructive.

-When someone sets the curved background, the choice of the vacuum becomes a non-trivial task; see, e.g., a book~\cite{Birrell:1982ix} and the references therein.
+When someone sets the curved background, the choice of the vacuum becomes a non-trivial task; see, e.g., a book~\cite{Birrell:1982ix} and references therein.
 Due to the maximal symmetry of de Sitter space, one would attempt to define the quantum field's vacuum state as an invariant one under the full symmetry group.
-In a mainstream, people choose in de Sitter's set up the so-called Bunch-Davies vacuum~\cite{Bunch:1978yq}, where the short-wavelength modes behave as the corresponding modes in Minkowski space.
-For a massive scalar field, there exists the one-parameter family of de Sitter-invariant vacuum states~\cite{1985PhRvD..32.3136A}, while for a massless one it does not~\cite{1987PhRvD..35.3771A}.
-Consequently, the abyss between computation’s results for massive and massless scalar fields in de Sitter space appears: there is no regular massless limit.
+In the mainstream approach, people choose in the de Sitter set up the so-called Bunch{--}Davies vacuum~\cite{Bunch:1978yq}, where the short-wavelength modes behave as the corresponding modes in Minkowski space.
+For a massive scalar field, there exists a one-parameter family of de Sitter-invariant vacuum states~\cite{1985PhRvD..32.3136A}, while for a massless one it does not exist~\cite{1987PhRvD..35.3771A}.
+Consequently, an abyss appears between the results of computations for massive and massless scalar fields in de Sitter space: there is no smooth massless limit.

-In contrast to the standard theory of a massive scalar field based on the de Sitter-invariant vacuum, we develop the vacuum-independent reasoning that may not possess de Sitter invariance but results in a smooth massless limit of the correlation function's infrared part.
+In contrast to the standard theory of a massive scalar field based on the de Sitter-invariant vacuum, we develop a vacuum-independent reasoning that may not possess de Sitter invariance but results in a smooth massless limit of the correlation function's infrared part.
 We consider a rather particular theory of a minimally coupled massive scalar field living on the flat de Sitter background